 dataValid: 1-bit control signal to validate data.

-Reset: 1-bit control signal to reset the processing.
+reset: 1-bit control signal to reset the processing.

-bchStatus: 3-bit unsigned value indicating the progress of the current operation.
+bchStatus: 3-bit unsigned value indicating the progress of the BCH decoding operation.
 See below for more information on the possible values of this signal.

 pbchPayload: 32-bit unsigned value that contains the MIB and additional PBCH timing data.

-Status Signal States
+PBCH Status Signal States

-1: performing DMRS search
+2: performing DMRS search

-3: performing rate recovery
+1: performing rate recovery

-4: performing polar decoding
+2: performing polar decoding

-5: CRC error (end state)
+3: CRC error (end state)

-6: CRC pass, MIB detected (end state)
+4: CRC pass, MIB detected (end state)

 This diagram shows the top level of the

-The BCH processing performs rate recovery, polar decoding and CRC decoding of the BCH.
-The rate recovery subsystem includes signal scaling and wordlength reduction to prepare the data for polar decoding.
-The scaled, rate recovered, soft bits are then passed to the NR Polar Decoder block, which also performs CRC decoding.
+Polar Rate Recover subsystem includes signal scaling and wordlength reduction to prepare the data for polar decoding.
+The scaled, rate-recovered soft bits are then passed to the NR Polar Decoder block, which also performs CRC decoding.
 The err output port from the NR Polar Decoder block indicates if decoding was successful or encountered any errors.

-nrhdlexamples.runSSBDecodingModel script.
-The script uses 5G Toolbox functions to generate a test waveform.
-The test waveform is then processed using the MATLAB reference code for the SSB detector to search for, then demodulate, the strongest SSB in the waveform.
-This provides the SSB data input for the SSB decoding stage.
-The SSB data is passed to both MATLAB and Simulink implementations, and the outputs are compared to verify the operation of the Simulink model.
+The block diagram shows the simulation setup implemented by this example.
+5G Toolbox™ functions are used to generate a test waveform.
+MATLAB reference code for the SSB detector is then used to search for and demodulate the strongest SSB within the waveform.
+This result provides test input for the SSB decoding stage.
+The test data is passed to both MATLAB and Simulink implementations, and the outputs are compared to verify the operation of the Simulink model.

 nrhdlMIBRecovery model connects the for SSB decoding and SSB detection models to create a complete MIB recovery implementation.
 This model can be used to recover MIB from baseband 5G waveforms.
 The script

-nrhdlexamples.runMIBRecoveryModel can be used to run this model and compare against the MATLAB reference.
+runMIBRecoveryModel can be used to run this model and compare against the MATLAB reference.
 To reduce the processing time required the cell search part of the algorithm is performed in MATLAB then, once the strongest SSB has been determined, the Simulink model is used to re-acquire, demodulate, and decode the SSB.

-The status signal from the detector is used to start the SSB decoder when it has reached state 8, indicating that demodulation is complete, SSS has been found and the demodulated grid has been output.
+The status signal from the detector is used to start the SSB decoder when it has reached state 8, indicating that demodulation is complete, SSS has been found, and the demodulated grid has been output.
 When the SSB decoder has the demodulated grid and received the startProcessing signal it will decode the SSB, outputting the PBCH payload which is then parsed to extract the MIB data.